CLSherrod/clsherrod.github.io/_drafts/review/2009-02-09-top-5-tips-moving-stress-free.md

 <p>Everything didn't fit in the large truck they brought.
 They had to rent a large UHual and we almost filled that also.
 And Nan negotiated an additional cost of $500.
 We learned that an estimate based on number of bedrooms is very inaccurate.
 Basing it on square footage may be better.
 Because the mover didn't come see our place or go thru a detailed estimate actually helped us keep the move costs low because he bid to low.</p>
 <p>I learned not to help or start dissassembling anything because they will refuse to assemble at your new place.
 Also it helps to monitor where they place stuff.
 I stood near the end of the truck and would tell them where items went.
 Nan was inside also helping direct them to where exactly to put stuff.
 They did an excellent job of unloading quick.
 We moved in one day.</p>
 <p>4.
 Hire a handyman.
 We stayed the night at a friend's place the first night since our bed was not assembled and we were tired.
 We both have businesses to run so I hired a handyman to come and help move boxes from the garage, unpack, hang picture frames and our flat panel TV.
 So I put a listing up on Craigslist for a handyman.
 See ad:</p>
-<blockquote><p>Just moved to Austin and need some help moving boxes from the garage up one to two flights of stairs.
+>Just moved to Austin and need some help moving boxes from the garage up one to two flights of stairs.
 Lifting and moving and handing pictures.</p>
 <p>Need someone between 12pm and 3pm for two hours tomorrow (Wednesday Feb 4th)</p>
 <p>Call [my phone #]</p></blockquote>
 <p>I had six people in about 15 minutes call.
 I picked who I thought was the best and scheduled him to come over.
 Mark came over while I was working with clients so my girlfriend started him moving boxes up and down stairs and whatever else she needed to have done to get the place looking good.
 We plan on having him over at least one more time.</p>